FLAGlab/flaglab.github.io/_researchareas/pil-research.md

 We are currently developing new programming models for distributed systems tailored to manage uncertainty from the environment.

 Along side with the developing of programming languages we are developping new software verification mechanims to assure properties about the system execution.
-The main work in this area is called Avva a set of modules to verify the behavior of actor-based distributed systems build on top of Athena.
+The main work in this area is called Avva a set of modules to verify the behavior of message-passing (actor-based) distributed systems build on top of Athena.

 #### Get into the code